filecoin-project/lily/docs/deployment_ops_guide.md

 $ vi ./custom-values.yaml
 ```

-2. Configure your environment for the kubernetes cluster you intend to interact with.
+3. Configure your environment for the kubernetes cluster you intend to interact with.

 ```
 # should match the name of the cluster as configured in `~/.kube/config`
 $ export KUBE_CONTEXT=<kuberenetes_context>

 # should be the kubernetes namespace you intend to deploy into
 $ export KUBE_NAMESPACE=<kuberenetes_namespace>
 ```

-_NOTE: If `--kube-context` and `--namespace` are not provided, the context and namespace are decided by kubectl config values.
-Here is a [helpful set of scripts](https://github.com/yankeexe/kubectx) to manage these values if you're changing them often._
+> _(NOTE: If `--kube-context` and `--namespace` are not provided, the context and namespace are decided by kubectl config values.
+Here is a [helpful set of scripts](https://github.com/yankeexe/kubectx) to manage these values if you're changing them often.)_

-3. (optional) If your deployment persists data, your database credentials must be provided in a `Secret` within the cluster.
-The `<deployed_secret_name>` is the key which is referred to in the `custom-values.yaml`.
+4. (optional) If your deployment includes persisting data to postsgres, your database credentials must be provided in a `Secret` within the cluster.
+The `<deployed_secret_name>` is the key which is referred to in `custom-values.yaml`.

 ```
 # export the following envvars (whose names have no significance other